comsystan/comsystanj/description/sig-description.md

 ### Signal statistics
 - Computes descriptive statistics of signals.
 - Signals should be opened with the CSAJ Signal Opener
-- Evaluation of entire signal or subsequent/gliding boxes
+- Evaluation of Entire signal or Subsequent/Gliding boxes
-- Note: For Subsequent/Gliding box, only Medians, Means and SDs are computed
+- Note: For Subsequent/Gliding box
+  - only Medians, Means and SDs are computed
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)
 - Note: The number of subsequent and particularly of gliding boxes can be very high

 ### Fractal dimension - Higuchi
 - Computes Higuchi dimensions of signals.
 - Signals should be opened with the CSAJ Signal Opener
-- Evaluation of entire signal or subsequent/gliding boxes
+- Evaluation of Entire signal or Subsequent/Gliding boxes
-- Note: For Entire signal, kMax should not be larger than 1/3 of the signal length
+- Note: For Entire signal
+  - kMax should not be larger than 1/3 of the signal length
-- Note: For Subsequent/Gliding box, kMax should not be larger than 1/3 of the box size
+- Note: For Subsequent/Gliding box
+  - kMax should not be larger than 1/3 of the box size
-- Note: For Subsequent/Gliding box, the box size should not be larger than 1/3 of the signal length
+  - the box size should not be larger than 1/3 of the signal length
   - The number of subsequent boxes is (signal length)/(box size)
   - The number of gliding boxes is (signal length)-(box size)
-- Note: The number of subsequent and particularly of gliding boxes can be very high
+  - The number of subsequent or particularly of gliding boxes can be very high
 - Ref.: Higuchi, Physica D, 1988, DOI 10.1016/0167-2789(88)90081-4

 ### Dectect QRS peaks